Blockbuster (retailer): 1997–2006: John Antioco era, Netflix sale turndown, and financial peak

 In June 1997, Taco Bell president John Antioco resigned from the company to become CEO of Blockbuster.
 Also that year, Warner Bros. offered Antioco an exclusive rental deal, seeing as DVDs were emerging as the new home video medium.
 Blockbuster was to have rights to rent new DVD releases for a period of time before they went on sale to the general public.
 The studio was to receive 40% of rental revenues in return, which was the same deal already in place for VHS rentals.
 Blockbuster turned the offer down, and the studio responded by lowering its DVD wholesale price in order to compete with the rental industry.
 Walmart seized the opportunity and in a few years surpassed Blockbuster as the studios' single largest source of revenue.
-Other mass retailers soon followed suit.
-Many began selling DVDs below wholesale price in hopes of selling more items with better profit margins as a result of the additional foot traffic in their stores.
+Other mass retailers soon followed suit, selling DVDs below wholesale price as a loss leader in hopes of drawing more customers to their stores and selling them more profitable items.
 Unable to match prices, Blockbuster's business model was severely affected.

 In 1998, Blockbuster created DEJ Productions, which acquired 225 films primarily to provide exclusive content to its Blockbuster stores prior to being sold off to First Look Studios in 2005.
-During that same year, Blockbuster bought the Irish video rental store Xtra-vision, with over 200 stores in Ireland and the UK.
-In 2009, Blockbuster sold off its Irish operations to Birchall Investments, with the few Xtra-vision stores in the UK being rebranded as Blockbuster.
+During that same year, Blockbuster bought the Irish video rental store Xtra-vision, with over 200 stores in Ireland and the United Kingdom.
+In 2009, Blockbuster sold off its Irish operations to Birchall Investments, with the few Xtra-vision stores in the United Kingdom being rebranded as Blockbuster.

 In late 1998, Blockbuster launched a loyalty program called Blockbuster Rewards that allowed customers to earn free rentals, including one older title each month from the category of Blockbuster Favorites.
-After the 1998 test launch, the chain went nationwide with the program in 1999.
+After a 1998 test launch, the chain went nationwide with the program in 1999.

 In August the same year, Viacom sold the Blockbuster Music chain to Wherehouse Entertainment, which was subsequently purchased by Trans World Entertainment in 2003.